-The PCA may initiate infringement proceedings and impose fines to the notifying party(ies) of up to 10% of its group turnover in the previous financial year.
+The PCA may initiate infringement proceedings and impose fines on the notifying party(ies) of up to 10% of its group turnover in the previous financial year.
 The Competition Act is not clear as to whether the turnover concerned is national or worldwide, leaving this decision at the discretion of the PCA according to the features of the case at stake.

-So far, there have been no infringement procedures, or fines applied, as regards foreign-to-foreign transactions, but at the national level there has been a significant increase in ex officio investigations for the aforementioned breach of the Competition Act.
-As a matter of fact, in 2017, the PCA fined Group Vallis for a failure to notify for €38,500.
-The PCA may initiate such proceedings in reference to infringements that took place within the previous five years.
+So far, there have been no infringement procedures, or fines applied, as in relation to foreign-toforeign transactions, but at the national level there has been a significant increase in ex officio investigations for the aforementioned breach of the Competition Act.
+In 2017, the PCA fined Group Vallis $\in$ 38,500 for a failure to notify, and currently there are unprecedented infringing proceedings investigating breaches of the market share threshold.
+The PCA may initiate such proceedings for infringements that took place within the previous five years.

-Without the relevant clearance from the PCA, the implementation of the transaction will also lack effects, which may have relevant contractual consequences.
+Without the relevant clearance from the PCA, the implementation of the transaction will also lack legal effects, which may have relevant contractual consequences.
 This effect may be declared as such, and at any time, by a court and, when necessary, the PCA may revoke the concentration and/or order divestment where the transaction has already been closed.

-The PCA may also apply a periodic penalty payment, of up to a maximum of 5% of the average turnover in the preceding year, upon the notifying party(ies) until filing.
+The PCA may also apply a periodic penalty payment, of up to a maximum of 5% of the average turnover in the preceding year, upon the notifying party(ies) until filing occurs.

-Furthermore, there may be personal liability regarding the persons holding managing, senior or supervision positions in the notifying party(ies), in particular if there is evidence that they had, or should have had, knowledge of the infringement.
+Furthermore, there may be personal liability for persons holding managing, senior or supervision positions in the notifying party(ies), in particular if there is evidence that they had, or should have had, knowledge of the infringement.
 Therefore e.g. board members, directors or managers may also be held liable for the aforementioned infringements, and fines up to 10% of their annual income may apply.

-Private enforcement is also a tool available to possible third parties to claim damages arising from the mentioned infringements.
+Private enforcement is also a possible tool available to third parties to claim damages arising from the aforementioned infringements.